Japan Car Rental Guide: KL/SG Driver's First-Time Handbook

 A: Yes!
 My friend adapted pretty quickly!
 But perhaps it's also different because the car model isn't what we drive at home, and there were plenty of mountain roads, especially from Beppu to Takachiho, and from Takachiho to Aso.
 That was tough for all of us.

-Q: Must all drivers have IDP and register during rental car collection in Japan?
+Q: Must all drivers take IDP and register during car rental collection?

 A: Yes, everyone who is going to drive the rented car MUST have IDP.
 Your arrival information (the QR code on your passport) is required upon collecting your car.
 This is for insurance registration and for you and your group's safety, and to prevent potential unwanted disputes.